 Ceremony of the Keys | Tower of London Night Tour

-To visit the Tower of London for free requires some planning but you’ll be a part of a historic ceremony that has taken place every night, without fail, for the past 700 years.
+Though it takes some planning, it’s possible to visit the Tower of London for free by becoming part of a historic ceremony that has taken place every night, without fail, for the past 700 years.
 Yeah, that’s not a typo – 700!
-Each night after they kick the tourists out and the families who live inside the walls are tucked in bed, the Yeoman Warder let’s a few selected ticketed guests back inside to witness the “Ceremony of the Keys” – the ceremonial locking up of the Tower Of London.
+Every night after kicking out the tourists and saying goodnight to the families residing within the Tower’s walls, the Yeoman Warder selects a few ticketed guests to come back inside to witness the “Ceremony of the Keys”- the ceremonial locking up of the Tower Of London!

 Tip: Full entry to the Tower of London is included for free with the London Pass.
 For more ways to save, check out our London Night Tours, as well as our post on how to visit Westminster Abbey and St. Paul’s Cathedral for free.

 Tickets are free, but required and often booked out at least a year in advance!
 In order to apply, you most send in your contact information, two dates of your choosing, and a self addressed stamped envelop.
 Application Details can be found at the Ceremony of the Keys website.

 Groups are strictly prohibited and any booking made by a group (even if under different names) will be cancelled.
 Tickets are non-transferable and changes are not allowed on the names of a bookings under any circumstances.
 Late arrivals are refused entrance, so be sure to get there early!

 The ceremony concludes at precisely 10.05pm.
 There are no restrooms or refreshment stands open at this time.